 - 1 cup almond flour

-- 3 tbsp vegan butter or coconut oil
+- 3 tablespoon vegan butter or coconut oil

 Chocolate Fudge Layer

 - 1 cup dates pitted and softened in ½ cup of boiling water

 - ½ cup cocoa powder